microsoft/BatchMoveToTeams/README.md

 ## Limitations

 - The script currently does not support enabling PSTN calling capabilities in Teams (through Calling Plans or Direct Routing) for moved users.
-Adding Calling Plan automatic assignment fuctionality is currently in testing and will be added soon with a new version of the script.
-Direct routing functionality is coming next after that.

 ## Description